Things to do around Anchorage - Alaska

 Alaska Wildlife Conservation Center

-A branch of Cook Inlet this arm is a surreal attraction on the Seward highway.
+Turnagain Arm: A branch of Cook Inlet, this arm is a surreal attraction on the Seward highway.
 During low tides, mud flats stretch for miles and within few hours incoming tides flood the arm.
 Make sure you check the timings of tides to witness this natural phenomenon and paddle boarders riding the incoming tides.
 There are many pullouts to stop by for amazing views.
-Celebrate if you see belugas at Beluga point.

 There is always so much to see in a place and very little time.
 There are many more things to do and see, in and around Anchorage - Alaska railroad, Tony knowles coastal trail, Kincaid park, many hiking trails, museums etc.